Finder: Searching for Files

 ->in(['src', 'tests']) // searches directly in src/ and tests/

-->from('vendor'); // searches also in vendor/ subdirectories
+->from('vendor'); // also searches in vendor/ subdirectories

 Finder::findFiles('*.php')